WISDEM/WEIS/docs/run_in_parallel.rst

   To run the code in parallel with MPI, execute one of the following commands

-  If you have access to (at least) 8 processors, please call WEIS as: mpirun -np 8 python weis_driver.py
+  If you have access to (at least) 8 processors, please call WEIS as: mpiexec -np 8 python weis_driver.py

-  If you do not have access to 8 processors please provide your maximum available number of processors by typing: python weis_driver.py --maxnP=xx
+  If you do not have access to 8 processors please provide your maximum available number of processors by typing: python weis_driver.py --preMPI=True --maxnP=xx
   And substitute xx with your number of processors

 If you have access to 8 processors, you are now ready to execute your script by typing

 .. code-block:: bash
-  mpirun -np 8 python weis_driver_loads.py
+  mpiexec -np 8 python weis_driver_loads.py

 If you have access to fewer processors, say 4, adjust the -np entry accordingly

 .. code-block:: bash
-  mpirun -np 4 python weis_driver_loads.py
+  mpiexec -np 4 python weis_driver_loads.py